Content of the support: to help pay for the medicine Translarna (Ataluren) that Kevin needs.

 Translarna treatment has recently been approved in the UK, where it will be publicly funded for all patients over 2 years of age and still walking with non-syndromic Duchenne muscular dystrophy,” said Professor Katrin Õunap, “The national decision was made after 6 years of clinical trials in which the drug was shown to delay irreversible muscle wasting and slow the onset of both movement and breathing difficulties, including the need for a ventilator.

 But who’s going to help a child who doesn’t have the most important thing of all – his family?
 Kevin lives in foster care and has no parents to look after him.
 Kevin also lost his uncle to the same disease he suffers from.
-The only ray of hope is a drug that will dramatically improve his quality of life – but without the help of good donors, it’s out of reach for Kevin, who lives in a foster home, because his health insurance won’t pay for the treatment.
+The only ray of hope is a medicine that will dramatically improve his quality of life – but without the help of good donors, it’s out of reach for Kevin, who lives in a foster home, because the national health insurance won’t pay for the treatment.

 The medicine is very expensive, one of the most expensive in the history of the Children’s Foundation.
 It would be easier to throw up our hands and say there’s nothing we can do… But at the Children’s Foundation we can’t do that, because every child counts.
 Really counts!

-Kevin’s treatment will cost a total of €361,000 over the next six months, including VAT paid to the state.
-The local government, Municipality of Tartu, has agreed to support Kevin’s treatment again this year and will contribute €16,000 per half year.
+Kevin’s treatment will cost more than €700 000 per year, including VAT paid to the state.
+The local government, Municipality of Tartu, has agreed to support Kevin’s treatment again this year and will contribute €32,000 per year.

 A full year of treatment has shown that the drug works.
 To ensure that Kevin’s treatment is not interrupted, please help us!